daksyonov/TCS/README.md

 `autoreleasepool` in Swift comes handy with Cocoa (Touch) classes (`UIKit` and Friends).

+---

 ## What is GCD and How It Works?

+### Prologue

-By default the app works on the main thread that manages the UI.
+> By default the app works on the main thread that manages the UI.
 On the development cycle if some heavy operation like downloading file or scanning a large database is added - UI can freeze.

+### Multicore vs Single Core CPU

+Single core CPU can handle one task at a time on a thread.
+Thus 'concurrency' in this case is achieved by rapidly switching between the tasks.
+Multicore CPU can delegate an entire core to each thread to perform some tasks.
+Both of these technologies use term 'concurrency'.

+### Concurrency Risks

+Main drawback of concurrency is thread safety.
+This means that there are some risks inherent to the data, exposed to multithreading.
+Say, different tasks will want to gain access to same resource (amend one variable simultaneously) or try to gain access to resources, already blocked by other tasks.
+Such risks can damage the resources.

 https://habr.com/post/320152/